LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 They meet the tattoo ghoul.

-Allissee spends 1400 GP on tattoos.
+Allisee spends 1400 GP on tattoos.

-Allissee has water droplet tattoos on her back that contain a secret illusionary animation.
+- Allisee has water droplet tattoos on her back that contain a secret illusionary animation.

-Allissee gets moon sight (sun sight) tattoo on her forehead.
+- Allisee gets moon sight (sun sight) tattoo on her forehead.

-Allissee gets a tattoo of potion of expeditious retreat on her right forearm, this is a trade craft tattoo.
+- Allisee gets a tattoo of potion of expeditious retreat on her right forearm, this is a trade craft tattoo.

 ## Session 196 = 2023 November 18th Saturday+ 4710 AR Erastus 26th + Gaunt-light Part 7.